NORTHWEST AFRICA 1648

 standby for nwa 1648 photo

-Click on photo for a magnified view.
+click on image for a magnified view

 Photo courtesy of R. A. Langheinrich Meteorites